-- Gathers and reports statistical data and other information as required by DOT - Reviews third party contracts and purchase requisitions for compliance with DBE program - Ensures that bid notices and requests for proposals are available to DBEs in a timely manner - Identifies contracts and procurements so that DBE goals are included in solicitations via raceneutral and race-conscious methods - Monitors project specific goal/commitment attainment and identifies ways to improve progress - Analyzes ADOT's progress toward overall goal attainment and identifies ways to improve progress - Participates in pre-bid meetings - Develops comprehensive training programs to address the compliance education needs of internal and external ADOT customers, major program areas, and sub-recipients
+- Gathers and reports statistical data and other information as required by DOT. - Reviews third-party contracts and purchase requisitions for compliance with DBE program. - Ensures that bid notices and requests for proposals are available to DBEs in a timely manner. - Identifies contracts and procurements so that DBE goals are included in solicitations via race-neutral and race-conscious methods. - Oversees the DBE goal-setting process for ADOT and Subrecipient/Subgrantee/LPA federalaid projects. - Monitors project-specific goal/commitment attainment and identifies ways to improve process. - Analyzes ADOT's progress toward overall goal attainment and identifies ways to improve progress. - · Participates in pre-bid meetings. - Develops comprehensive training programs to address the compliance education needs of internal and external ADOT customers, major program areas, and Subrecipients/Subgrantees and LPAs.